whiskyechobravo/kerkoapp/README.md

    The **Example configuration** section below might give you additional tips.

    **Do not** assign a value to the `KERKO_DATA_DIR` variable.
-If you do, the volume bindings defined within the `Makefile` won't work.
+If you do, the volume bindings defined within the `Makefile` won't be of any use to the application running within the container.

 3. Pull the latest KerkoApp Docker image.
 In the same directory as the `Makefile`, run the following command: